KhartesViewer/scroll2zarr/README.md

 In order for khartes to eventually work with multi-resolution scroll data in
-OME-Zarr format, there needs to be a way to convert the scroll data to this format.
+OME-Zarr format, there needs to be a way to convert the existing scroll data to this format.
 So the main script in this repository is `scroll_to_ome`, which performs this conversion.